 A brief summary of the Dietary Guidelines for Americans 2015-2020

-A quick glance at these guidelines reveals a 70% plant-based diet (the protein section is divided into animal-based and plant-based sources such as legumes and nuts/seeds).
-However, since the guidelines recommend that half our grains be whole, and that an option for the fruit group is 100% juice (not really healthy), it’s really only about a 50% healthily-prepared plant-based diet (if that!).
+This represents a 70% plant-based diet, because the protein section is divided into animal-based and plant-based sources (such as legumes and nuts/seeds).
+However, since the guidelines recommend that half our grains be whole, and that an option for the fruit group is 100% juice (not healthy), it’s really only about a 50% healthily-prepared plant-based diet.

 The question is, “Is this enough to accomplish our goals?”
 Almost everyone agrees that eating more plants would improve our health – after all, they have the greatest nutrient density.
 Plus, the generally low-caloric density allows one to eat more food – as long as it is prepared (as should be our goal with all food) in a healthy fashion, i.e., without processing the healthy stuff out, frying, or adding oil, sugar, or butter.